-Well, right now, the problem isn’t your children growing up to be cowboys.
-The real issue is that they will be doctors and lawyers with severe sensitization to essential oils.
-And the doctors can treat the others from the same generation, and lawyers can get a class action lawsuit suing the sales reps and companies promoting dangerous use to the moms who did this to their children.
+Well, right now, the problem isn’t that your children will grow up to be cowboys.
+The real issue is that they’ll be doctors and lawyers with severe sensitization to essential oils.
+The doctors can treat others from the same generation, while the lawyers can start a class action lawsuit suing the sales reps and companies promoting dangerous use.
 Sounds scary, doesn’t it?
-Then why haven’t you heard about this issue before?
-It is well documented in the industry that certain oils are not to be used on the skin without risk.
-In addition one can develop an allergy from overuse of any essential oil.
-It is an allergic reaction set up by overuse.
-See here and here for references on sensitization; and here for more safe use info including an Injury Report first summary with details of cases in the download.
+And why haven’t you heard about this issue before?
+It is well documented in the industry that certain oils cannot be used on the skin without risk.
+Additionally, one can develop an allergy from the overuse of any essential oil.
+It is an allergic reaction created by overuse.
+See these references on sensitization here and here; see here for more safe use info, including an Injury Report.

-Unfortunately, so many well-meaning moms go onto the internet and find blogs that instruct them to apply all sorts of aromatic undiluted formulas to kids for everything from the sniffles to ADD, ADHD, and more.
-The scary part is, these blog writers and groups often have no training or safety data information, and yet they’re giving harmful advice about essential oils to anyone who reads.
+Unfortunately, so many well-meaning moms go onto the Internet and find blogs that instruct them to apply all sorts of undiluted aromatic formulas to their kids.
+This can be for everything from the sniffles to ADD, ADHD, and more.
+The scary part is, these blog writers and groups often have no training or safety data information, yet they’re giving harmful advice about essential oils to anyone who reads their posts.

-I know now what drives moms to take advice and medicate children without seeing if it is safe.
-It is possible they were told to do so because they were looking for alternative ways to help children, and oils can help in some cases.
-Essential oils are potent and even “pure and natural” can harm; it is dose dependant as the links above state.
-If you were to keep putting undiluted essential oils on your children’s feet (like many mommy blogs instruct), besides lifelong sensitization, your children can develop an aversion to smells like peppermint and clove.
-One mom reported her child said “No more feet, mommy!” which made her stop.
-Please listen and stop hurting your own child on a sale rep’s advice.
-Before doing something recommended, ask is it safe, look at the sites above or send me an email!
-Here is a condensed page for quick reference on safety.
+I know now what drives moms to take advice on medicating their children without seeing if it’s safe.
+It is possible that they were looking for alternative ways to help children, and oils can help in some cases.
+But essential oils are potent.
+Just because they’re “pure and natural” doesn’t mean they can’t be harmful.
+It is dose-dependent, as the links above state.
+If you were to put undiluted essential oils on your children’s feet (like many mommy blogs instruct), besides lifelong sensitization, your children can develop an aversion to smells like Peppermint and Clove.
+One mom reported her child said, “No more feet, mommy!”
+This made her stop.
+Please listen, and stop hurting your own child on a sale rep’s advice.
+Before doing something recommended, ask is it safe, look at the sites above, or send me an email!
+Here is a condensed page for a quick reference on safety.

-And what will this do to our next generation?
+What will this do to the next generation?
 Besides hurting the children instead of helping them, this practice also strips aromatherapy of its healing properties.
-By putting undiluted essential oils repeatedly on your children, or allowing medical professionals like chiropractors to do so, is there being creating a generation of children who are overly sensitized to essential oils as gentle as lavender?
-As an aromatherapy expert who has repeatedly seen the healing power of these oils, it’s tragic to me that so many will not be able to benefit from its effects.
+By repeatedly applying undiluted essential oils to your children, or allowing medical professionals like chiropractors to do so, will you create a generation of children who are overly sensitized to essential oils as gentle as Lavender?
+As an aromatherapy expert who has repeatedly seen the healing power of these oils, it’s tragic to me that so many will not be able to benefit from their effects.

-So, where does this push to use undiluted oils for every type of ailment come from?
-You might be dismayed to know that it comes from essential oil companies who hope to sell products by making claims of every kind.
-In reality diluted oils are more efficacious and way more cost effective in home use, which is the point of using natural products.
-By saying the oils are “natural and pure” and can be used undiluted daily for health effects, these companies are selling tons of oils while actually increasing sensitization in their customers.
+So, where does the push to use undiluted oils for every type of ailment come from?
+You might be dismayed to know that it comes from essential oil companies who hope to sell their products by making every kind of claim possible.
+In reality, diluted oils are more efficacious and way more cost-effective, which is the point of using natural products.
+By saying the oils are “natural and pure” and can be used undiluted daily, these companies are selling tons of oils while actually increasing sensitization in their customers.

 What do you think?
 Do you agree or disagree?